mwouts/jupytext/README.md

 You can edit the `.py` version of the paired notebook, and get the edits back in Jupyter by selecting _reload notebook from disk_.
 The outputs will be reloaded from the `.ipynb` file, if it exists.
 The `.ipynb` version will be updated or recreated the next time you save the notebook in Jupyter.

+💡 **Tip:** You can automate the notebook reloading by installing the [Jupyter Collaboration](docs/jupyter-collaboration.md) extension.

 To pair a notebook in Jupyter Lab, use the command `Pair Notebook with percent Script` from the Command Palette:

 ![](https://github.com/mwouts/jupytext/blob/64b4be818508760116f91bf156342cb4cf724d93/docs/images/pair_commands.png?raw=true)